(CNN)Here's a look at the life of Grammy Award-winning singer and actress, Mariah Carey.

 1991 - Carey wins two Grammy Awards: Best Pop Vocal Performance, Female, for "Vision of Love" and Best New Artist.

 September 2001 - Carey stars in a semi-autobiographical movie, "Glitter," and releases an album of the same name.
-Both the album and movie are unsuccessful.
+Both the album and movie are unsuccessful critically and commercially.

 2002 - Virgin pays Carey a reported $28 million to end her contract.
-Later in the year, Universal Music Group's Island Def Jam records signs Carey to a reported $20 million deal.
+She later signs a $20 million deal with the Island Def Jam Music Group.

 2009 - Portrays a social worker in the film "Precious," directed by Lee Daniels.